Childish Gambino - 'Awaken, My Love!' Album Review

 It’s no secret that Donald Glover has had a very busy and successful 2016.
 He was cast in multi-million dollar grossing franchises, Spiderman and Star Wars, and held what he called a “concert experience” called Pharos at Joshua Tree National Park, where ticket holders were invited to camp at the California site and listen to Glover’s new album.
 Just days later, Glover’s highly anticipated FX program Atlanta premiered, garnering universal acclaim from critics, and seems to be very well on its way to getting some Emmy love.
 To top it all off, Glover achieved something more important than any of the aforementioned achievements: Donald Glover became a father.

 A multilayered career spanning sketch comedy, writing, standup, acting, and music, the multi-talented Donald Glover has always managed to remain relevant in some capacity.
 He’s someone who’s clearly not afraid to divert routes.
-So naturally, after seven mixtapes, two studio albums and an EP focused on rapping and an R&B influenced EP, Childish Gambino returns with a soulful, funky, 70’s inspired psychedelic album littered with elements of R&B and Rock.
+So naturally, after seven mixtape, two studio albums, an EP focused on rapping and an R&B influenced EP, Childish Gambino returns with a soulful, funky, 70’s inspired psychedelic album littered with elements of R&B and Rock.
 Gambino once again partnered up with Swedish producer Ludwig Göransson, who besides his co-production on Gambino’s studio albums, is also known for his scores for films like Fruitvale Station, Creed and his music on Fox’s New Girl and NBC’s Community.

 “Awaken, My Love!” is personal; it speaks on many issues that Childish Gambino has experienced.
 The groovy cut “Zombies” speaks of people trying to topple him by defaming him, describing them as lifeless, mindless creatures whose purpose is to leech off of his life, his brain, and his success.
 He expresses this with an eerie, fearful voice; a warning of sorts assisted by a sultry electric guitar, Kari Faux on background vocals and an intoxicating chant.
 The outro especially has an absolutely wonderful guitar solo that makes it difficult to remain still for.
 “Boogieman” is a funky KC and the Sunshine Band interpolation, featuring a remarkably well-placed cowbell.
 The track refers to current race relations in the United States where he sardonically sings “Though we’re not the one/But in the bounds of your mind, we have done the crime”.